assimilate-dev/irc/README.md

 That's pretty much it.

 I used [Typora](https://typora.io/) plus the Xydark theme to create my single page with markdown and export it to index.html.

+## Certificate Renewal

+The certificates issued by certbot are valid for 90 days before they expire.
+To make sure these renew, I scheduled a daily run of [copy-certs.sh](https://github.com/assimilate-dev/irc/blob/main/copy-certs.sh).